nspruit/Alitheia-Core/report/Assignment 2.md

 What did we test, why and how?
 Explain InMemoryDB, mocking in unit tests, integration tests, etc.

 ### Coverage after
-Show coverage image after the tests have been written.
-Also explain that the tests are sufficient for the refactoring.
+After all tests have been written the test coverage data for the implementations of methods of the DBService interface  was again obtained using JaCoCo.
+The results are shown in the table below.

 | Method                                                                  | Line coverage (%) | Branch coverage (%) |
 | ----------------------------------------------------------------------- | ----------------- | ------------------- |